karmada-io/dashboard/README.md

 Please feel free to submit issues or pull requests to our repository.

+## 💻Development
+You can switch to `ng-dashboard` branch
+1. Run `npm install` to install all the dependencies
+2. Run `npm start` to start the dev server

 ## License

 Karmada-dashboard is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.